 Technology has changed so much in just the last year or so that I no longer need the value finders.
 The easiest method is to take a photograph and then change the photograph to greyscale.
 Your camera may have an option for this, but the view finder is quite small and can be difficult to see.

 My favorite gadget, the iPad, can make this really easy.
 Just search the app store for grayscale or greyscale (you’ll get different results) and try one of the free apps.
-The one I really like is called Grayscale Camera.
-I works just like the camera on the ipad except it gives you a small black and white preview in the lower left.
-You may not even need to snap the photo!
+I recommend looking for one that will give you a black & white preview.

 UPDATE: This app is an iPhone app.
 After you search, you will have to select the button at the top of the page for iPhone.
 The app works just as well on the ipad.
 After installing, just click the 2x button once in the lower right.
 It will fill the screen and act just like an iPad app.

 From this photo we can tell that there is enough difference between the values.
 The color really doesn’t matter.
 Flip this around and use the grayscale method to choose your background wools.
 If you can’t tell a difference in black and white, you will not see a difference once they are hooked.
 They will blend beautifully.